kornerr/MM/README.md

 ## Installation

-Install Flask using PIP if you have Python3 (is shipped with Xcode):
+Install Flask using PIP if you have Python3 (Python is shipped with Xcode):

 ```
 python3 -m pip install flask